thisisevilevil/evilevil365/_posts/2024-05-26-TheEvolution-ARM-Devices.md

 If you had asked me 10 years ago if ARM-based devices would ever go mainstream for Laptops I would probably say "Never - They are only good for tablets and mobile phones!".
 Fast forward a few years, and now the outlook for the future regarding hardware in end-user compute has been turned on it's head, due to the progress made in the ARM space, primarily by the people at Apple and Qualcomm.
 [Apple released their own CPUs back in 2020](https://www.apple.com/newsroom/2020/11/apple-unleashes-m1/) based on ARM, while Qualcomm has been on the market for a while with a large market share in the smartphone industry.

-For those of you unaware, Apple and Qualcomm has actually been in competition in the ARM space for the past few years, and you'll also find that both companies have poached engineers in eachothers backyard, much to the opposing companies dismay.
+For those of you unaware, Apple and Qualcomm has actually been in competition in the ARM space for the past few years, and you'll also find that both companies have poached engineers in each others backyard, much to the opposing companies dismay.
 While they still partner in some capacity, you can be sure the competition is going to be stiff the next few years, much like we have seen the past 2 decades between Intel and AMD.
 It started way back in 2016-2017, where it's clear that [Apple already got a taste of building their own CPUs](https://fortune.com/2017/05/30/apple-qualcomm-esin-terzioglu/) rather than relying on Intel to supply CPUs to their entire product portfolio, as they recruited top-talent from Qualcomm.

 Meanwhile Pat Gelsinger, the CEO of Intel, [publicly rubbed off the threat of ARM-based CPUs](https://www.techpowerup.com/315228/intel-ceo-doesnt-see-arm-based-chips-as-competition-in-the-pc-sector?cp=2) towards Intel dominance on the market, last October.
 If things goes to plan according to Qualcomm, I suspect Mr. Gelsinger will have to eat his words very soon, time will tell.

 There is a great video from Coldfusion which I recommend you watch regarding this topic, you can find it [here](https://www.youtube.com/watch?v=V68RE0M8zhk).